drexed/lite-ruby/README.md

 Any and all monkey patches must be explicitly included anywhere you want to use it.

-To globally use the money patches, just create an initializer requiring them.
+To globally use the monkey patches, just create an initializer requiring them.

 `rails g lite:ruby:install` will generate the following file:
 `../config/initalizers/lite_ruby.rb`